-In 1874, Charles Maclay purchased the land title “San Fernando Grant” through a court probate, and tried to negotiated with Rocha for a house and payment of his lands.
-Rocha refused and soon after, in 1885, Maclay visited him with a Los Angeles sheriff, wanting Rocha to sign a paper.
+In 1874, ex-California Senator Charles Maclay purchased the land title “San Fernando Grant” through a court probate, and tried to negotiated with Rocha for the Tribe’s land holding.
+Rocha refused to sell the land and soon after, in 1885, Maclay visited him with a Los Angeles sheriff, wanting Rocha to sign a paper.
 Rocha replied, “I sign nothing.”
-Then on the first of November of the same year, two deputy sheriffs were ordered to deprive Rocha of his lands.
+On December 11, 1883, the Los Angeles Superior Court entered a default judgment in favor of Maclay for possession of the lands the Fernandeños were occupying.
+Shortly after, two deputy sheriffs were ordered to evict Rocha and the Fernandeños from San Fernando.

 Rocha’s wife soon after died of pneumonia, brought on by the exposure.
-Rocha became an old homeless wanderer, living his remaining life at Lopez Canyon until his death in 1906.
+Rocha became an old homeless wanderer, living his remaining life at Lopez Canyon until his death in 1904, when he was buried in an unmarked grave.